21st Century super Shrines

 About

-This pioneering heritage project, launched in May 2021 and wrapping up in March 2024, is designed to inject vibrancy and colour into Weston’s high street and shine a spotlight on the local community in a number of creative events, including a new window exhibition and YouTube series.
+This pioneering heritage project, launched in May 2021 and wrapping up in March 2024, was designed to inject vibrancy and colour into Weston’s high street and shine a spotlight on the local community in a number of creative events, including a new window exhibition and YouTube series.

 Tom Marshman - Shrine 2